wildstray/FWA-on-a-budget/README.md

 I bought an electrical waterproof box (with transparent lid, but it was just a whim to made some pictures and this documentation), the [RouterBoard RGB33G](https://mikrotik.com/product/rbm33g), a Kalea Informatique [M.2 to USB3.0 adapter](https://www.kalea-informatique.com/m-2-ngff-3g-4g-5g-module-to-usb-3-0-adapter-with-dual-sim-card-slot-and-power.htm) for 3G/4G/5G modules and an used Fibocom FM150-AE M.2 module.
 NB: It's mandatory to found a 4G/5G module with USB3.0 port, not cheap PCIe only because they won't work with RouterBoards.
 Moreover, M.2 to miniPCIe adapter cannot be used with RouterBoards or the speed will be limited to USB2.0 speed (480Mbps, so not more then ~250Mbps LTE speed).
 I bought also a pair of chinese cheap omnidirectional antennas (2x2 MIMO), a waterproof ethernet connector, some M3 and M4 hexagonal spacers (I preferred nylon for M3 and metal for M4, because M3 ones are used to supports PCBs of RouterBoard and adapter and to stabilize the structure while M4 ones are used to mechanically support the entire internal structure into the box).
+NB: M3 screws don't enter into pre-drilled plate: the holes are squared and narrower.
+I used to widen the holes I have to use with a small round file.

 ## Upgrades